 Well, the neurotransmitter serotonin itself is the obvious one; sometimes called the ‘molecule of happiness’, it has roles in the control of appetite, sleep, memory and learning, temperature regulation, mood, behaviour, cardiovascular function, muscle contraction, endocrine regulation and depression.
 Another derivative is melatonin (MOTM April 2000), a hormone involved in regulating the sleep-wake cycle.
 There is also psilocybin (MOTM October 1999), the active psychotropic ingredient in ‘magic mushrooms’, and mescaline the psychedelic drug in some cacti, as well as other synthetic hallucinogenic compounds such as LSD (MOTM December 1998) and the anti-addiction drug ibogaine (MOTM Sept 2002).
 Other synthetic derivatives of tryptamine also include the anti-migraine drugs Sumatriptan (Imitrex) and Zolmitriptan (Zomig).

 The indole ring is highlighted in red.

 Yes, and has been used by tribes in the Amazon for centuries in their religious rituals.
-It is found as a constituent in a number of local plants, especially the tree vine Banisteriopsis caapi (the Soul Vine).
-The Amazonia natives use these plants to make a drink called ayahuasca which they then use as a ‘spirit medicine’.
+It is found as a constituent in a number of local plants, especially the shrub psychotria viridis.
+The Amazonia natives use these plants, together with a tree vine called Banisteriopsis caapi (the Soul Vine), to make a drink called ayahuasca which they then use as a ‘spirit medicine’.
 The word ayahuasca has been roughly translates as "vine of the soul", "vine of the dead", and "spirit vine”, because the natives believe it acts like a rope connecting the real world and the spirit world.

 |Banisteriopsis caapi (The soul Vine)